chaincodelabs/research-site/research-intro.md

 # Introduction

-Let us start with introductory materials to get a general overview of the area.

-The original whitepaper that introduced Bitcoin in 2008 defines its mission and the core design principles that still inform the development decisions:
+The original whitepaper that introduced Bitcoin in 2008 defines its mission and the core design principles that still inform the development process:

 * Nakamoto.
 [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf)